AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 \tilde{H}\left(\mathbf{w}_{1}\right)=0
 $$

-On the other hand, if we come up with a different linear discriminant such as $x_{2}=2 x_{1}+10$ which has the same slope as before but with a different intercept we get
+On the other hand, if we come up with a different linear discriminant such as $x_{2}=2 x_{1}+10$ which has the same slope as before but with a different intercept we get:

 $$
 \begin{array}{l}